javabyraghu/aspnet-docker/README.md

 # aspnet-docker
 Simple demo of ASP.NET Core and Docker using .NET Core 3.1 LTS.

-## Read the Article
-To understand how to use this repo, make sure you read this article:
-[Creating ASP.NET Core websites with Docker]

 ## Requirements
 In order to run this example, you'll need to have installed on your machine (Windows, Mac, Linux):
 * Docker Desktop (or Docker on Linux)